svenko99/alfred-notion-search/README.md

   - ⚠️ **Note**: To make sure opening a page in a new tab works, you must toggle off the setting `New Tab Search` located in `Settings → Preferences` under `Desktop app` section in Notion app.

   ![screenshot](images/screenshot1.png)

+## ✔️ To-do

+- [ ] Adjust offline search so [Alfred filters results](https://www.alfredapp.com/help/workflows/inputs/script-filter/#alfred-filters-results).
+There will be no need for fuzzy search.
+Just return all pages.
+Consider adding `uid` object, as it will help Alfred learn about your searches.